 The Corsair HS75 XB are fair for neutral sound.
 While their bass-heavy sound profile may be overwhelming for some listeners, they have a balanced mid-range suitable for listening to vocal-centric content.
 However, their treble range lacks some detail and airiness.
 You can EQ their sound using the Dolby Atmos app or by using one of the four EQ presets available when you click on their volume wheel.

 The Corsair HS75 XB are inadequate for commute and travel.
 You can wear them comfortably for long listening sessions, and their over 21-hour continuous battery life is suitable for long international flights.
 However, they need an adapter to use with PCs that don't support Xbox Wireless, which isn't very portable.
 They don't have Bluetooth or an audio cable, so you can't connect them to your phone.
-Also, they don't isolate against a lot of background noise, so you may hear plane and bus engines or chatter from other passengers.
+Also, they don't isolate against a lot of background noise, meaning you may hear plane and bus engines or chatter from other passengers.

 The Corsair HS75 XB are mediocre for sports and fitness.
 While they're stable enough for casual listening sessions, they aren't designed for the gym, and they may fall off your head during your workout.
 They're comfortable and well-built, but they need an adapter to use with PCs that don't support Xbox Wireless, so they aren't very portable.
 They don't have Bluetooth or an audio cable, so you can't connect them to your phone.

 The Corsair HS75 XB are middling for office use.
 They're comfortable, and their over 21-hour continuous battery life should be enough to get you through multiple workdays.
 However, they leak a bit of noise, which can distract coworkers in a quiet office.
 Also, they don't block out a lot of background noises, so you may hear coworkers chattering nearby.
 If your PC doesn't support Xbox Wireless, you may need an adapter if you want to listen to audio from it.